• About

 The best way to avoid the crowds in Prague is to visit outside the main season, which is in July and August.

-Most attractions are open during the whole year, so you can easily spend a few days in January visiting all the indoor tourist attractions while being warm and crowd free!
+Most attractions are open during the whole year, so you can easily spend a few days in January visiting all the indoor tourist attractions while being warm and crowd-free!

 2. stay in a smaller hotel or self-catering apartment off the main centre

-You can also enjoy a peaceful breakfast at a local cafe before you head to the centre and eat at a local pub or restaurants in the evening, like locals.
 This way, you’ll not only escape the crowds but also save a bit of money, as your local eateries are going to be much better value than overpriced places in the centre of Prague!

 3. plan ahead what tourist attractions you want to visit

-Be realistic what you can achieve in your time in Prague.
-Visiting tourist attractions always take longer than you think, especially as if you are visiting the most popular places and they are going to be busy even if you go during the less busy times (like early morning or late afternoon/evening)
+Visiting tourist attractions always takes longer than you think, especially if you are visiting the must-see attractions in Prague as these are going to be busy even if you go during the less busy times (like early morning or late afternoon/evening).

-Decide to visit one large attraction and few small ones a day, that are less busy.
+Decide to visit one large attraction and a few small ones a day, that are less busy.
 This way you’ll be less stressed than if you try to visit all the large and busy attractions in one day.

 4. pick your visiting time well

-Plan to visit the busiest tourist attractions off peak, after 2-3pm or right at the start of the day.
+Plan to visit the busiest tourist attractions off-peak, after 2-3 pm or right at the start of the day.
 Most attractions are open from 9 am.
-Day tourists would generally have guided tours organised for the morning, so if you can do afternoon you’ll probably find it easier to visit.

 5. visit the main attractions during week days

-No mather what time of the year you’ll come, weekends are always going to be busier than weekdays.
-Lots of people visit Prague for a long weekends, so if you can visit the main attractions between Monday to Thursday, you’ll find them less crowded.
+No matter what time of the year you come, weekends are always going to be busier than weekdays.

 6. walk away from the main thoroughfares

-90% of all tourists seem to walk through the same streets and use the same routes.
 This is probably because all the tourist guides and books suggest the same routes and people don’t want to miss anything or don’t want to get lost.
-If you step away from the main routes and walk in the side street you’ll be pleasantly surprised that suddenly you’ll have a room to move!

-I would also walk the main route very early in the morning, starting before 7 am in the summer and perhaps around 8 am in the winter.
-This way it will be much more pleasant experience and you can take some nice pictures at the same time.
-Mind you if you want to take photos with virtually no people in it, just yourself, you need to get up even earlier – 5 or 6 am, basically when the sun rises!
+Mind you if you want to take photos with virtually no people in it, just yourself, you need to get up even earlier – 4- 5 or 6 am in the summer and 7 am in the winter, basically when the sun rises!

 7. choose not to do the ‘touristy’ things

-O.K so this might be a controversial thing to say, since you’ve come to Prague to see Prague’s famous tourist attractions, but I often find that if something is too crowded I can’t actually enjoy it anyway.
-And it doesn’t really matter if it’s the world-famous clock, the latest cool coffee place, that everyone has to see or castle that’s on everyone’s list of things to do.
+O.K so this might be a controversial thing to say, since you’ve come to Prague to see Prague’s famous tourist attractions, but I often find that if something is too crowded, I can’t actually enjoy it anyway.

-I’d rather see a different part of the town and have a coffee in the next, but still, totally cool place and have an experience that I really want to remember.
-I find that often this is more about the atmosphere of the town, rather than the top 10 tourist attractions.
+I’d rather see a different part of the town, like the fortress area at Vysehrad and have a coffee in the next, but still, totally cool place and have an experience that I really want to remember.

 8. Get up early and get exploring